toddmoy/old-toddmoy.com/source/work/share-charlotte-strategy/index.md

 page_title: Validating an Idea
 client: Share Charlotte
 project: Web Strategy
-description:
+description: SHARE Charlotte, a local registry of volunteer opportunities, had a vision to enable organizations to create wishlists that donors could purchase from.
+The catch?
+They weren't sure whether it was a viable idea to invest in.
 keywords:
----

----

-SHARE Charlotte approached Viget with an idea.
-This local registry of volunteer opportunities wanted to expand its impact by allowing organizations to create product wishlists that people could purchase from.

 ---

 <h2>Responsibilities</h2>